top of page

 Boyacá 751

-I was walking down the street two neighborhoods away from mine when I found them.
+I was strolling down a street two neighborhoods away from my own when I stumbled upon an unexpected treasure.
 I never go to Flores, which is strange because I went to school there and spent my whole childhood, teenage years and early twenties wandering in the quadrant Puán – Rivadavia – Bonorino – Directorio.
 Right here in Buenos Aires, Argentina.
-Even my first two boyfriends lived in front of our school.
-But there’s nothing left in Flores for me now, just old far reminiscences.
-Or I thought there wasn’t.
+Even my first two boyfriends lived right across from our school.
+But, over time, Flores had become a repository for distant memories.
+Or so I thought.

-Six years later, I was in the neighborhood again.
-Although eight blocks beyond my familiar radio, on unknown territory, walking towards a new boyfriend’s house.
-And then I saw them, scattered on the road, below the cars parked in the sideway.
-Old slides, covered in dust and dirt, just like my first love recollections, some broken from the heels that run over them, others in perfect condition.
+Six years later, I found myself back in the neighborhood.
+Although eight blocks beyond my familiar radio, on unknown territory, making my way to the home of a new boyfriend.
+And there, beneath the cars parked along the sidewalk, I saw them—scattered on the pavement.
+Old slides, cloaked in dust and grime, much like the recollections of my first love, some shattered from the wheels that had inadvertently crushed them, others miraculously intact.
 What a gift.
-I crouched next to a black Volkswagen and picked them up.
+I crouched next to a forest green Ford truck and picked them up.
 I already felt I was stealing someone’s memories.

-The first and only time I saw a slide I was 10, at a family birthday party.
-I believe it was my grandma’s Elsa.
-Everyone was feeling nostalgic, so they dusted off a projector from the seventies and slide-showed vintage photos and videos to the yellow wall of my living room.
-There was mom, about my then same age and height, in a swimming competition at Banco Provincia Club, diving into what it seemed to me an Olympic outdoors pool; and there was grandad Alberto, in his late forties, wearing a white short sleeved shirt and his hair slicked back in pomade, serving as a judge.
+The first and only time I had seen a slide before was when I was ten, at a family birthday party, my grandma Elsa's.
+Everyone was engulfed in nostalgia, dusting off a '70s-era projector and casting vintage photos and videos onto the yellow wall of my living room.
+There was my mom, roughly my age and height at the time, participating in a swimming competition at Banco Provincia Club, diving into what seemed to me like an Olympic-sized outdoor pool.
+And there was my grandad Alberto, in his late forties, sporting a white short-sleeved shirt with slicked-back pomade hair, serving as a judge.

-I don’t know what happened to those films after grandad passed away and Elsita came to live with us.
-So, I haven’t seen a slide in almost 20 years and have no clue how to digitize one, but the curiosity was pumping out of my veins, so I lifted one up to the sun and watched the image coming through the light.
+I'm not sure what became of those films after grandad passed away, and Elsita came to live with us.
+So, it's been almost two decades since I last encountered a slide, and I had no idea how to digitize one.
+Nevertheless, my curiosity was pumping through my veins, so I held one up to the sunlight, watching the image emerge through the light.

-The slides are still on the supermarket bag I placed them.
-They are awaiting in my apartment’s floor -the ground once again-, for me to clean them up and treat them carefully for what they are: fleeting treasured moments of a precious life, just like yours and mine.
+The slides are still inside the plastic supermarket bag where I placed them.
+Waiting for me to clean them up and treat them carefully for what they are: fleeting treasured moments of a precious life, just like yours and mine.

 bottom of page